hashir1313/Weather-App/README.md

 # Weather App

- A simple weather app in python with openweathermap api.
+ A simple weather app in python with openweathermap api by Muhammad Hashir.